fetchai/cosmos-consensus/testnet/README.md

 The final 'default' here should be the namespace it is in.

+If there is already a cluster set up, you may only need to create your own namespace to deploy in: `kubectl create namespace xxx`.

+Build and push a docker image with the current working directory

+./setup-cluster.py -b -p

 Then run:

-./setup-cluster.py
+./setup-cluster.py -v 3

-This will default to a three node network.
-Use the help flag for usage.
+To set up a three node network.
+Refer to the `-h` flag for more options